HakonToemte/PyChess/README.md

 Run "pip install -r requirements.txt" for installing the required packages (just pygame)

-To start playing just run serverchess.py first then run client.py in 2 terminals that will automatically connect.
+To start playing just run serverChess.py first and let it run. then run client.py in 2 other terminals.
 Can use pycharm run-in parallel for this.
 You can have more than 2 clients playing at the same time.